Home Health Care Agencies in Ohio

 How are home health care agencies regulated in Ohio?

-Are there financial assistance programs for home health care in Ohio?
+Are there financial assistance options for home health care in Ohio?

-How much does home health care cost in Ohio?
+How does Ohio's cost for home health care compare nationally?

 Sources